 “It also outlines a strategic plan for Hong Kong to proactively align with national development strategies and achieve breakthroughs in forging a new landscape.”

-Saying that the economy and people's livelihood are mutually reinforcing, the CE said he has been pushing reforms since assuming office in 2022, both within the government and in the wider community, to facilitate economic growth and improving people's livelihood.
+Saying that the economy and people's livelihood are mutually reinforcing, the CE said he has been pushing reforms since assuming office in 2022, both within the government and in the wider community, to facilitate economic growth and improve people's livelihood.

-“I have transformed and instilled in the government a culture that is ‘result-oriented’.
+“I have transformed and instilled in the government a culture that is ‘result-oriented’."

 Over the same period, the median household income rose by HK$3,000, an increase of 11 percent, he added.